Meet Our Team

 Ishrethnaz Azam

 Ishreth is a fourth-year undergraduate student at York University currently pursuing a Specialized Honours BA in Psychology with concentrations in child and youth development, and neuropsychology.
 Her research interests focus on the long-term cascading effects of early life experiences on child and adolescent development.
 Ishreth’s goal is to become a clinical developmental psychologist while simultaneously advancing complementary clinical research.
-Looking forward, she wants to design interventions that can enhance healthy coping skills and promote adaptive behaviour across diverse life contexts, provided they are culturally sensitive and responsive to systemic stressors.
+Looking ahead, she wants to design interventions that can enhance healthy coping skills and promote adaptive behaviour across diverse life contexts, provided they are culturally sensitive and responsive to systemic stressors.
 In her free time, Ishreth loves hanging out with family and friends, writing fiction, and being in nature!